 In a previous blog post we examined how Scylla’s paging works, explained the problems with it and introduced the new stateful paging in Scylla 2.2 that solves these problems for singular partition queries by making paging stateful.
-In this second blog post we are going to look into how stateful paging was extended to support range-scans as well.
+In this second blog post we are going to look into how stateful paging was extended to support range-scans as well in Scylla Open Source 3.0.
 We were able to increase the throughput of range scans by 30% and how we also significantly reduced the amount of data read from the disk by 39% and the amount of disk operations by 73%.
-A range scan, or a full […]
+A […]

 Large partitions, although supported by Scylla, are also well known for causing performance issues.
 Fortunately, release 2.3 comes with a helping hand for discovering and investigating large partitions present in a cluster — system.large_partitions table.
 Large partitions CQL, as a data modeling language, aims towards very good readability and hiding unneeded implementation details from users.
 As a result, sometimes it’s not clear why a very simple data model suffers from unexpected performance problems.
 One of the potential suspects might be large partitions.
 Our blog entry on large partitions contains a detailed explanation on why coping with large partitions is important. […]

 In June, Miguel Martinez Pedreira, Software engineer at CERN on the ALICE project, and Glauber Costa, VP of Field Engineering at ScyllaDB, teamed up to do a computing seminar to discuss real-time processing of big data with ScyllaDB, examining how Scylla helped the ALICE experiment with their AliEn Global File Catalogue use case.
 CERN uses the world’s largest and most complex scientific instruments to study the basic constituents of matter – the fundamental particles.
 The instruments used at CERN are purpose-built particle accelerators and detectors.
 Accelerators boost beams of particles to high energies before the beams collide with each other or with […]